DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep.md

 in marriage (China, Turkey and India are good examples of this, see Vikram, Ozgun and Fu) whereas in other cultures it can become a place to seek one-night stands or webcam sex or to seek company to pass time.
-These different examples show the liquidated nature of the experience of online “courtship” or “dating” within the globalizing world, as the local and global definitions amalgamate in virtual environments.
+These different examples show the fluid nature of the experience of online “courtship” or “dating” within the globalizing world, as the local and global definitions amalgamate in virtual environments.